franzbecker/gradle-lombok/README.md

 When using Lombok in your Gradle project, you should consider using this plugin because

-* it adds the Lombok dependency to the classpath in a non-intrusive way
+* it adds the Lombok dependency to the classpath in a non-intrusive way (prior to Gradle 2.12)
 * it simplifies the Eclipse IDE installation
 * it offers support for delomboking